koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 Arbitrate Mechanism is an important capability that Pod Migration relies on, and Pod Migration is relied on by many components (such as deschedulers).
 But Pod Migration is a complex process,  involving steps such as auditing, resource allocation, and application startup, and is mixed with application upgrading, scaling scenarios, and resource operation and maintenance operations by cluster administrators.

-So when a large number of Pods are simultaneously migrated, this may have some impact on the stability of the system.
-In addition, if many Pods of the same workload are migrated simultaneously, it will also have an impact on the stability of the application.
-Moreover, if a job's Pod migration takes too long, it can affect the job's completion time.
+So when a large number of Pods are concurrently migrated, this may have some impact on the stability of the system.
+In addition, if many Pods of the same workload are migrated concurrently, it will also have an impact on the stability of the application.
+Moreover, If multiple jobs' Pods are migrated concurrently, it will cause a thundering herd effect.
+So we hope to handle the Pods in each job in sequence.

 Therefore, it is necessary to design an arbitration mechanism.
-This arbitration mechanism will select suitable `PodMigrationJob` to execute and control the execution speed of `PodMigrationJob` (to avoid a large number of jobs executing simultaneously), thereby ensuring the stability of the system and application.
+This arbitration mechanism will select suitable `PodMigrationJob` to execute and control the execution speed of `PodMigrationJob` (to avoid a large number of jobs executing concurrently), thereby ensuring the stability of the system and application.

 ### Goals